Storefront

 by Donald Duke and Edmund Keilty

-Hardcover, 375 Photographs and Illustrations, 295 pages
+Hardcover: 375 Photographs and Illustrations, 295 pages

-This book chronicles, in word and picture, the history and development of the Budd Company's Rail Diesel Car, better known as the "RDC."
+This book chronicles, in word and picture, the history and development of the Budd Company's Rail Diesel Car, also known as the "RDC."
 The story evolves around a search for a self-contained, self-propelled railcar to reduce costs on suburban and branch rail lines.
 This book describes Budd's experiment with a stainless steel rubber-tired railcar, the first RDC prototype in the 1940s, the company's entry into the stainless steel railroad car business, and the birth and growth of the RDC.
 A vast appendix features every carrier that operated RDCs, a description of how the cars were used, route maps, and rosters of each railroad.

 Anyone who is interested in the Boston & Maine RDC that is on display at Bedford Depot Park will appreciate this hefty book.
 The B&M once operated the largest fleet of RDCs in the world.